ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 # Partner structure for {{page.num}}

-You will work with a partner for the programming part of this lab.
-However, you should work through the Linux part of this lab by yourself.
-You should work next to your partner, making sure you both understand what you are doing.
+For this lab, you will work together with your pair partner.
+The only exception is the first task, where you familiarize yourself with Linux/Unix.

 # More specific Learning Objectives